ron2015schmitt/Mathematiques/doc/development-schedule/feature-schedule/body.src.md

 ## Future work

 ### Documentation Refactoring
-2. Complete _User Manual_
-2. Complete _Usage Guide_ covering all the functionality
+1. Complete _Usage Guide_ covering all the functionality
-3. New in-depth _Developer Guide_
+1. New in-depth _Developer Guide_

 ### Display Refactoring
 1. This is includes files: